Identifiability of linear compartmental models: the singular locus: The coefficient map and its Jacobian matrix

-The proof of Theorem~\ref{thm:coeff-i-o-general} requires the following result, which interprets the coefficients of the characteristic polynomial of a compartmental matrix (with no assumptions on the model's connectedness, number of leaks, etc.): \begin{proposition} Let $A$ be the compartmental matrix of a linear compartment model with $n$ compartments and leak-augmented graph $\widetilde G$.
+The proof of Theorem~\ref{thm:coeff-i-o-general} requires the following result, which interprets the coefficients of the characteristic polynomial of a compartmental matrix. \begin{proposition} Let $A$ be the compartmental matrix of a linear compartmental model with $n$ compartments and leak-augmented graph $\widetilde G$.
 Write the characteristic polynomial of $A$ as:

 Then $e_i$ (for $i=0,1,\dots,n-1$) is the sum over $(n-i)$-edge, spanning, incoming forests of $\widetilde G$, where each summand is the product of the edge labels in the forest:

 \end{proposition}

 In the Appendix, we prove Proposition~\ref{prop:coeff} and explain how it is related to similar results.